 Slightly more than 93% of the time, one of the above causes of fatigue is the reason people are feeling chronic fatigue, often more than one simultaneously.

-Before you start looking for more exotic (and social media post worthy) reason, be sure you check out these very basic causes of fatigue.
+Before you start looking for more exotic (and post-worthy) reasons, be sure you check out these basic causes of fatigue.

-The chances are very good that with just a few basic lifestyle changes, like better sleep, better hydration, more exercise and less stress will give you body the space to reboot to a happier, more energetic (and let’s face it, more fun to be with) you!
+The chances are very good that with just a few basic lifestyle changes, like better sleep, better hydration, more exercise and less stress will give your body a reboot to a happier, more energetic (and let’s face it, more fun to be with) you!

 While you make those lifestyle changes or if you just want a little extra help, our top herbal recommendation for chasing away chronic fatigue is Gynostemma.